Emery rejects Newcastle as ex-Arsenal boss confirms Villarreal stay

 The Spaniard has released a statement via his official Twitter account, which reads: "Villarreal CF is my home and I am 100% committed.
 Honestly, I am grateful for the interest of a great club, but even more grateful to be here and that is why I communicated to Fernando Roig my decision to want to continue being part of this project.

-"No matter how much noise there was yesterday in another country, within the club there was transparency and loyalty with the Roig family and with my staff, which is maximum and for me it is the most important
+"No matter how much noise there was yesterday in another country, within the club there was transparency and loyalty with the Roig family and with my staff, which is maximum and for me that is the most important thing.

 "I want to thank the fans for the support they have always shown me.
 On Sunday we have a very important game and I hope that together we can achieve victory.
 See you at the Estadio de la Ceramica."